 Ownership of Copyright in Internally Produced Material

 Ownership of copyright in material produced by members of the AC community is to be guided by the terms of the College’s Intellectual Property policies.
 Notwithstanding the terms of the College’s Intellectual Property policies, material will often be produced collaboratively between staff, for example, or with financial assistance from private, commercial, or government bodies.
 Such cases may leave ownership open to interpretation and legal advice may be required.
 Where there is likely to be a question in the future regarding the issue of copyright ownership, then it is advisable to record, in writing, the terms of ownership that all parties agree to.
-As a general rule, the originator of the material will retain ownership unless she/he assigns this ownership to another party.
+As a general rule, the originator of the material will retain ownership unless they assigns this ownership to another party.